You could get a $2,000 per month stimulus check under proposed bill

-Two House Democrats have introduced legislation to give millions of Americans $2,000 per month during the coronavirus pandemic.
-The proposal comes as tens of millions await their one-time check from the CARES Act which was passed last month.
-Many of those people have ended up on the unemployment line in the past three weeks.
+WASHINGTON — Two House Democrats have introduced legislation to give millions of Americans $2,000 per month during the coronavirus pandemic.
+The proposal comes as tens of millions await their one-time check from the CARES Act, which was passed last month.
+Many of those people have ended up in the unemployment line in the past three weeks.

 Every American age 16 and older making less than $130,000 annually would receive at least $2,000 per month.
 Married couples earning less than $260,000 would receive $4,000 per month.